haroonhublikar12/Self-driving-Car-Using-Machine-Learning-and-Neural-Networks/README.md

     - 1x M3 8mm screw pack
     - 20x M3 nuts
     - 20x M3 10mm or 8mm standoff
+    - A track to run your car on (we printed our track on a flex banner 18x10 feet)

 2. Follow the hardware setup